 Academic courses can be very challenging, for it requires us to create original work from our synthesis of the work done by others.
 You will learn strategies for developing original work, ways to ensure that your work is trustworthy, the consequences for submitting work that is dishonest, and the resources available to assist you in achieving your best work.

 To help you uphold our academic integrity policies, you can:

-Understand what instructors deem as academic dishonesty and their policy on citation and group collaboration;
+Understand instructors' criteria for academic integrity and their policies on citation and group collaboration.

 Assume that collaboration in the completion of assignments is prohibited unless specified by the instructor.

 Attend Academic Integrity workshops offered throughout the academic year.

 If you suspect that an academic integrity violation may have occurred, know that you can talk to your instructor, Advising Dean, Director of Academic Integrity, or the Student Conduct and Community Standards Office to report any allegations of academic misconduct.